pesterhazy/presumably/posts/reagent-3.md

 - The component is implemented as a
   [Form-2 component](https://github.com/Day8/re-frame/wiki/Creating-Reagent-Components#form-2--a-function-returning-a-function).
-  In this style, props need to be specified as arguments to the inner (render) fn.
-The outer (component-creating) fn often does not care about the props.
-As in JavaScript you can call functions with the wrong arity, we simply leave out the `src` prop in the declaration.
+  In this style, props need to be specified as arguments to the inner (rendering) function.
+The outer (component-creating) function often does not need to see the props.
+Using the fact that JavaScript allows you to call functions with the wrong arity, we simply leave out the `src` prop in the declaration.

 - Earlier versions of React only supported string refs.
 Callback refs, introduced in recent versions of React, are elegant and a better fit for